 Your apps can live anywhere on your Python path.
 In

-this tutorial, we’ll create our poll app right next to your
+this tutorial, we’ll create our poll app in the same directory as your

-file so that it can be imported as its own top-level module, rather than a
+manage.py file so that it can be imported as its own top-level module,

 To create your app, make sure you’re in the same directory as